 Can I take driving lessons in my own car?

 An approved driving school may only deliver lessons in a vehicle that is registered with ICBC and that meets their requirements – one of which is dual pedal controls.
 For this reason, we are not able to have a coach ride with you in your own car to conduct lessons.
-There is an increased level of safety provided by an approved Mercedes-Benz Driving Academy vehicle – instructor control of braking, extra mirrors to allow the coach to thoroughly observe conditions and graphics that clearly identify the car as a training vehicle.
+There is an increased level of safety provided by an approved Driving Unlimited Academy vehicle – instructor control of braking, extra mirrors to allow the coach to thoroughly observe conditions and graphics that clearly identify the car as a training vehicle.